General perturbations in D+1 standard and brane cosmology revisited: Gauges in Perturbations

 \section{Gauges in Perturbations}

-The solutions of the equations derived so far are non-physical scalar and vector modes, they correspond to a coordinate transformation of the FLRW metric and the momentum-energy tensor, to avoid this problem it is possible to adopt a suitable conditions for the perturbed metric and moment-energy tensor.
+The solutions of the equations derived so far are non-physical scalar and vector modes, they correspond to a coordinate transformation of the metric and the energy-momentum tensor, to avoid this problem it is possible to adopt a suitable conditions for the perturbed metric and energy-momentum tensor.

 Let start considering a space-time coordinate transformation as \cite{weinbergcosmology}

 with $\epsilon^{\mu}\left(x\right)\ll1$.
 We work with the gauge transformations, which affect only the field perturbations.
 For this purpose, after making the coordinate transformation (\ref{eq:TransformacionCoordenada}), we relabel coordinates by dropping the prime on the coordinate argument, and we attribute the whole change in $\bar{\gamma}_{\mu\nu}(x)$ to a change in the perturbation $\eta_{\mu\nu}(x)$.
 The field equations should thus be invariant under the gauge transformation $\eta_{\mu\nu}\left(x\right)\rightarrow \eta_{\mu\nu}\left(x\right)+\Delta \eta_{\mu\nu}\left(x\right)$, where